Rage (T'Pau album)

-Rage is the second album by British pop group T'Pau, released in 1988.
+Rage is the second album by English pop group T'Pau, released in 1988.
 It reached number 4 on the UK Albums Chart and gave the group three hit singles—"Secret Garden" (a UK Top 20), "Road to Our Dream" and "Only the Lonely".
 It was not issued in the U.S.

 Overview

 The album was recorded during the summer of 1988, one year after T'Pau released their debut album Bridge of Spies and following extensive touring and live performances, including supporting Nik Kershaw on his Radio Musicola UK tour in early 1987, USA in summer 1987; support to Bryan Adams on his Into the Fire European tour in Autumn 1987; T'pau's own UK "China Tour", named after their single "China in Your Hand"; and "The 1/5 Tour", the band's first headline tour across Europe, but their fifth in total - hence the play on words in the tour's title.

 The bulk of recording was completed at Wisseloord Studios in the Netherlands, again with Roy Thomas Baker in the producer's chair.
 Additional recording was completed at a number of other studios including Wessex, Farmyard and Olympic Studios.
 The original version of the album was mixed at Olympic, with the exception of the track "Between the Lines".
 This was not originally planned to be on the album and was written after much of the album had been recorded.
 However, the band liked it so much that it moved from being a future B-side (as was originally planned) to the final album line-up.

 The song "This Girl" was only on the UK CD version, but was also released as the B-side of the "Secret Garden" single, and on the albums Heart and Soul – The Very Best of T'Pau and The Greatest Hits.